 6720 N Capital of Texas Hwy

 The Xiang Yun Tea Room is located inside a Buddhist temple and occasionally offers afternoon tea services.
-The tea ceremonies are free, though donations are encouraged and welcomed.
+The hot tea ceremonies are free, though donations are encouraged and welcomed.
 The tea is accompanied by vegetarian fare and a wonderful community.

 6. The Four Seasons